A Jan. 6 pastor divides his Tennessee community with increasingly extremist views

 To those unfamiliar with charismatic worship style, the scene might be easily dismissed or mocked.
 Yet Locke, 45, head of the Global Vision Bible Church, boasts millions of followers, many of them online, gaining national attention during the coronavirus crisis when he kept his church open and defied the mask mandates of the “fake pandemic.”

 But to his critics, he is spreading a dangerous message of hate that is taking root in some conservative churches.
-His rising prominence also comes as many mainstream faith leaders and experts on extremism grow increasingly concerned about the spread of Christian nationalism, the belief that patriotism and love of America are explicitly intertwined with White evangelical Christianity.
+His rising prominence also comes as many mainstream faith leaders and experts on extremism grow increasingly concerned about the spread of White Christian nationalism, the belief that patriotism and love of America are explicitly intertwined with White evangelical Christianity.

 Locke is an “ambassador” of a movement where he and other pastors around the country appear at rallies and tent revivals preaching Donald Trump’s fraudulent claims that the election was stolen as a new holy war, according to Amanda Tyler, executive director of the Baptist Joint Committee for Religious Liberty, an organization dedicated to religious freedom.